Chainscript/documentation/introduction.md

 chainscript : document : 0c7c3b96-61d4-4a86-82f1-0d7e5fc06783
 ```

 The three parts tells us that this identifer belongs to a Chainscript document with an ID of 0c7c3b96-61d4-4a86-82f1-0d7e5fc06783.

 The x_meta section is managed by Chainscript agents and should not be modifed by hand.
-As agents execute your code, they could add or modify this section.
+As agents execute your code, they could append or modify this section.

-With a unique identifier, all parties invovled with a document and/or contract can locate their contract.
+With a unique identifier, all parties invovled can locate and identift their document.

+### Digests

 The second mechanism that is used to verify an document's audit trail is the 'digest'.
 A digest is a cryptographic representation of a document.
 Given the same set of data, the function will return the same digest.
 However, if any piece of information has been modified, the digest will be completely different.